mihaildono/padawan-project/youngling/introduction.md

 have the function name, followed by `=` and the `paramaters` enclosed in parantheses.
 Finally we have the special syntax `=>`: this is called an arrow function.
 The `{}` defines a `block` scope.
-This is a sample function which sums two numbers():
+This is a sample function which sums two numbers:
 ```js
 const add = (a, b) => {
     return a + b